intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 pip install -r requirements_lm_eval.txt
 ```

-Then, if you plan to use [DeepSpeed-inference](https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/Inference_Using_DeepSpeed.html), you should install DeepSpeed as follows:
+Then, to use [DeepSpeed-inference](https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/Inference_Using_DeepSpeed.html), install DeepSpeed as follows:
 ```bash
 pip install git+https://github.com/HabanaAI/DeepSpeed.git@1.19.0
 ```

 # Tensor quantization statisics measurement
-Users just need to do once among different models with related world size values.
+This step needs to be completed only once for each model with the corresponding world size values.
-Users will get hqt_output after this step and it will be used for fp8 run.
+The hqt_output generated after this step will be used for the FP8 run.
-If users plan to change models for fp8 run, they need to do this step again to get relted hqt_output.
+If changing models for the FP8 run, repeat this step to obtain the relevant hqt_output.
 ### Llama2
 Here is an example to measure the tensor quantization statistics on LLama2:

-Users could export different values to below environment variables to change parameters for tensor quantization statisics
+Export different values to the following environment variables to change parameters for tensor quantization statistics:
 | Environment Variable | Values |
 |------------------|------------|
 | model_name | meta-llama/Llama-2-70b-hf,  meta-llama/Llama-2-7b-hf |